 In Chapter 2 of NCERT Solutions for Class 11 English, you will learn that sticking to the old customs and values does not do good to anyone.
 From Azam Khan’s character, readers are given an example of how the sense of pride in standards like class divisions can lead to their downfall.
-For the prosperity of the community, people should adapt with the changes and time which is progressing.
-Students can understand this chapter in a better way by referring to the solutions available on the BYJU’S website.
+For the prosperity of the community, people should adapt to the changes and progress.
+Students can understand this chapter in a better way by referring to the solutions available on BYJU’S website.

 Is the NCERT Solutions for Class 11 English Chapter 2 sufficient to score well in the annual exam?

-The NCERT Solutions for Class 11 English Chapter 2 is the best reference guide for the students under the CBSE board.
-The solutions strictly adhere to the latest syllabus and guidelines to provide the best learning experience for the Class 11 students.
-The PDF format of these solutions are available with a free download option, which can be used by the students to clear their doubts instantly.
+The NCERT Solutions for Class 11 English Chapter 2 is the best reference guide for the students following the CBSE board syllabus.
+The solutions strictly adhere to the latest syllabus and guidelines to provide the best learning experience for Class 11 students.
+The PDF format of these solutions is available with a free download option, which can be used by the students to clear their doubts instantly.